ronaldbradford/cli_explorer/INSTALL.md

 If you wish to run this on a public webserver rather than localhost you will need to alter the configuration in /var/www/cli_explorer/etc/cli_explorer.conf to define the public url and ip address.

+TODO:  Ensure the flask process can run in a daemon process.